liangjianwen01/MF-MCM/README.md

-firstly, the data are preprocessed with ./dataloaders/brats_preprocessing.py then, you can pre-train the network with ./pretrin_mask_mix.py finally, the network is fine-tuned with ./finetune_my_model.py
+Firstly, the data are preprocessed with ./dataloaders/brats_preprocessing.py Then, you can pre-train the network with ./pretrin_mask_mix.py Finally, the network is fine-tuned with ./finetune_my_model.py